orlandoalvareza/survey-form/README.md

 # survey-form
-A simple survey form about a fictician company name Digit@alDreams
+A simple survey form about a fictitious company called Digit@alDreams